Cardinals beat Brewers, both clinch postseason berths - WHIZ News

 Cardinals starter Austin Gomber allowed one run, one hit and two walks and struck out three over four innings.

-Giovanny Gallegos (2-0), Génesis Cabera and Alex Reyes combined to pitch the final five innings.
+Giovanny Gallegos (2-0), Génesis Cabrera and Alex Reyes combined to pitch the final five innings.
 Reyes got his first save.

+“We’d have been happy getting in as the eight seed,” Cardinals manager Mike Shildt said.
+“We’d have been happy being the one seed, but people can say we got in if there was no expanded playoffs so that’s even another feather in this group’s cap.”

 Brett Anderson (4-4) surrendered a triple to Bader and a walk to Tyler O’Neill to start the third inning before departing with a blister on his left index finger.
 Anderson opened the season on the injured list with a blister on the same finger and did not make his debut until Aug.
 3.